-The Greeks—delta, gamma, theta, vega and rho—are five variables that help identify the risks of an option position.
+The Greeks—delta, gamma, theta, vega, and rho—are five variables that help identify the risks of an option position.

 The risks investors face in options are not one-dimensional.
 In order to deal with changing market conditions, an investor should be aware of the magnitude of these changes.
 To see if the changes are large or small, whether they create a major or minor risk, option theory and option pricing models provide investors with variables identifying the risk characteristics of their option position.
 These variables are referred to as the Greeks.
-There are five Greeks that we monitor: delta, gamma, theta, vega and rho.
+There are five Greeks that we monitor: delta, gamma, theta, vega, and rho.

-Because the Greeks are derivatives of the Black & Scholes formula, we will begin by explaining some more about that.
+Because the Greeks are derivatives of the Black & Scholes formula, we will begin by explaining more about that.

 Black & Scholes